withastro/starlight/docs/src/content/docs/reference/configuration.md

   Defaults to `true` if the `theme` option is not set (= you are using the default themes), and `false` otherwise.

+- `minSyntaxHighlightingColorContrast` — determines if Starlight should process the syntax highlighting colors of all themes to ensure an accessible minimum contrast ratio between foreground and background colors.

+  Defaults to `5.5`, which ensures a contrast ratio of at least 5.5:1.
+You can change the desired contrast ratio by providing another value, or turn the feature off by setting this option to `0`.

 - See the [Expressive Code documentation](https://github.com/expressive-code/expressive-code/blob/main/packages/astro-expressive-code/README.md#configuration) to learn about all the other options.

 ### `editLink`